Rathfarnham: St Enda's

 The next estate on the same side is Hermitage or Saint Enda's, the former home of Patrick Pearse and later of his sister Margaret Mary Pearse.
 The house, which is entirely faced with cut granite and has an imposing stone portico, was occupied in the eighteenth century by Edward Hudson, an eminent dentist.
-He had a passion for Irish antiquities, which he demonstrated in an unusual way by the erection of a number of romantic ruins around the estate.
-He built a small watchtower inside the boundary wall near the entrance gate and further along, a hermit's cave, a dolmen, a ruined abbey and beside a deep well, a tiny chamber with a stone bench and a narrow fireplace.
-At the corner of the road to Whitechurch the loopholed and crenulated structure, known as the "Fortification" or "Emmet's Fort" was another of his creations.
-South of the house, he built a grotto surmounted by a tall stone pillar, a Brehon's Chair and a fanciful construction consisting of two great boulders, one balanced on top of the other, which has since been demolished.
+He had a passion for Irish antiquities, which he demonstrated by erecting a number of romantic ruins around the estate.
+Hudson built a small watchtower inside the boundary wall near the entrance gate and further along, a "hermit's cave", a "dolmen", a "ruined abbey" and beside a deep well, a small chamber with a stone bench and a narrow fireplace.
+At the corner of the road to Whitechurch, the loopholed and crenulated structure, known as the "Fortification" or "Emmet's Fort" was another of his creations.
+South of the house, he built a grotto surmounted by a tall stone pillar and a Brehon's Chair.
 Just inside the boundary wall, he cut an inscription in Ogham on the two faces of a large rock.
 Translated they read: RIDENT VICINI GLEBASETS A KH A MOVENTEM EDUARDUM HUDSON.
-In the pretty glen adjoining the Whitechurch road he erected a sort of temple with several small chambers and flights of steps.
+In the glen adjoining Whitechurch Road, he erected a sort of temple with several small chambers and flights of steps.
 The estate was at that time known as the "Fields of Oden" and is so-called on maps of the period.
-Within the grounds also, at the corner nearest to Whitechurch is an obelisk, stated to have been erected by a former owner, Major Doyne, over the grave of a horse that carried him through the Battle of Waterloo.
+Within the grounds also, at the corner nearest to Whitechurch is an obelisk, stated to have been erected by a former owner, a Major Doyne, over the grave of a horse that carried him through the Battle of Waterloo.
 The date however of Major Doyne's occupation does not support this.
 Meanwhile, Pádraig Pearse wrote in An Macaomh that "a monument in the wood, beyond the little lake, is said to mark the spot where a horse of Sarah Curran's was killed and is buried."
 Unlike the constructions of Edward Hudson, which were purposely of the roughest material, this monument was of cut stone with small moulded pillars.
 After having been vandalized and toppled, it has since been re-erected without the pillars which were broken.